Renew your driver licence

 Read more about the eyesight screening check on the NZTA website.

 Go to your nearest AA Centre, AA Driver & Vehicle Licensing Agent or Rural Mobile Unit to replace your driver licence.
+This also applies to learner or restricted licence holders who want to get a replacement driver licence to reflect their new expiry date.

 You'll need to: